-- Notify close contacts that they may have been exposed, should monitor themselves for symptoms, and follow the quarantine guidance below.
+- Notify close contacts that they may have been exposed, should monitor themselves for symptoms, and follow the exposure guidance below.

 - Continue to monitor your own symptoms.

-- If you need documentation for work or school, download the NYS Isolation Self-Affirmation Form.
+- If you need documentation for work or school, download a NYS Isolation Self-Affirmation Form.
 It will contain your Isolation start and end date.